 |Potatoes||9.6 mg||93 g|

-Include fresh fruits and vegetables in your daily diet to develop a healthy body and a healthy life.
+Now you know what foods have vitamin c and how often you should have them.
+Include these Vitamin C fruits and vegetables in your daily diet to develop a healthy body and a healthy life.
 Next time you see the weather change, stack up Vitamin C in your diet and stay safe from Cold and Cough!

-Please leave a comment if you would like to add some more nutritional fruits to this list, or just let us know on how you liked our article.
+Hope you liked our post on top Vitamin C foods list.
+Please leave a comment if you would like to add some more foods with vitamin c to this list, or just let us know on how you liked our article.

 Latest posts by Arshi Ahmed (see all)